Green-Blood/Green-Blood/README.md

-### Hi there, I'm Jey - aka [Green-Blood] 👋
+### Hi there, I'm Jey 👋

 ## I'm a Student, Game and Web Developer!

 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects, and learn more about Game AI
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play games, play guitar, watch anime and doramas.

 ### Connect with me: